gmarino2048/EECS-338-Final-Project/README.md

 This method will allow thread reuse while also ensuring that there is a maximal cover of threads for each part of the list.
 At the end of each sorting cycle, the parent will wait for the child thread to terminate and will merge the two parts of the sorted list back together.

-### bubblesort.c

-### quicksort.c

-Quick sort of the list works in a way such that after every partition is created, a new child thread will be created that will take the second part of the patitioned list.
-After the list is split, the parent will work on their half while the child works on theirs.
-The list will continue splitting until either the list is sorted, or the maximum number of usable threads is reached.
-Once any section of the list is sorted, the parent will wait for the child.
-This will cascade until the entire list is completely sorted.

-### main.c

-Main is utilized to test our sorting algoirthms.
-The methodology for this is to time the functions at each parameter.
-The parameters we will be testing are as follows:

-Number of threads: 1, 2, 4, 8, 16, 32, 64

-Length of Array: 10, 20, 50, 100, 200, 500, 1000, 2000, 5000, 10000, 20000, 50000, 100000, 200000,
-500000, 1000000, 2000000, 5000000, 10000000, 20000000, 50000000, 100000000, 200000000, and 500000000

-Sorting Algorithms: Bubble, Quick, Merge

-Looking at the different parameters, it can be calculated that there will be 504 different data points to look at, with each algorithm having 168 points of data.

-The arrays will be generated using the function randomArray(), where randomArray() takes in a parameter for the size of the array, a lower bound and an upper bound.

 ##### Summary of Functions